Does Florida have State-Funded Health Insurance?

 How to Apply for Health Programs in Florida

-Apply Online:
+Apply Online

-- Florida KidCare website
+- Florida KidCare website: For children’s coverage

-Get In-Person Help:
+Get In-Person Help

-- Visit a local DCF office
+- Visit your local DCF office

 - Talk to a healthcare navigator